 Here's how to keep the employee experience at the center of your return to work strategy:

 From chat streams to regular pulse surveys, many Best Workplaces have set up listening channels dedicated to concerns around the pandemic.

-Best Workplaces like and are tapping these sources for their return to work strategies, sending to understand for their people.
+Best Workplaces like Dixon Schwabl and Credit Acceptance are tapping these sources for their return to work strategies, sending employee surveys to understand how to best move forward for their people.
 They will use the information collected from those surveys to understand:

 - How many people want to return

 - What are the reasons for those wanting to return

 These are essential data points for developing a plan which ensures those who return can do so safely.

 The uncertain timeline for offices reopening makes it difficult for employees to feel closure.
 Free them from turning over "when?" and "how?" in their minds by giving them your organization’s plan and next steps as soon as possible.